trustnote-org/trustnote-witness/README.md

-# trustgraph-witness
+# trustnote-witness
-Witness for trustgraph network
+Witness for trustnote network